The AET Board

 John Roberts

-Technology entrepreneur, parent of an autistic child and advocate of the use of touchscreen technology in special education.
+Technology entrepreneur, business consultant, parent to an autistic young man and advocate for the use of touchscreen technology in special education.

 Peter Watt